Skip to main content

 “I… Thank you.”
 I managed, buttoning my Panjabi and heading out, cursing myself for letting my thoughts wander.
 What if she misunderstood me?

-“Wait…” She called after me as I stopped at the stairs.
+“Wait…” She called after me as I stopped on the stairs.
 “Take this.”
-She handed me a shawl, to wrap around.
+She handed me a shawl to wrap around.
 “It gets cold in the evening.”
 She managed.
 I looked up at her face and nodded before I hurried out.

 “Why are you doing this to me?
 What have I done?”
 Her words choked in her tears.
-I opened my mouth to freight cluelessness.
+I opened my mouth to feign cluelessness.

 “Why can’t you get wet?
 All my friends did.”
 Ananta frowned, clueless, holding the bucket up.